 IC System is a collection agency.
-They collect overdue accounts in a variety of industries, although the company focuses on unpaid balances for healthcare, dental, government, utilities, and communications.
+They collect overdue accounts in a variety of industries, although the company focuses on unpaid balances in the healthcare, dental, government, utilities, and communications sectors.

 If they’re showing up on your credit report, their name might confuse you.

 While the actual name of the business is IC System, most people refer to them as IC Systems.
 This minor difference isn’t a big deal as long as you know it’s the same company.

 📰 New Federal debt collection regulations took effect on Nov.
 30, 2021.
 The new rules will have a far-reaching impact on the debt collection industry.
 If you have delinquent debts or accounts in collection these rules will affect you.

 Learn more about Regulation F and what will it mean for consumers with debts.

 If you’re hearing from IC System – or any collection agency – there are things that you can (and should) do.
 There are also two things that you should not do: